vaggani-purushotham/waterpotability/README.md

 KDE plot (Actual vs Predicted distribution)

-Results:
+# Results:

 Compared performance of multiple ML models.

-Best model(s) can be chosen based on Accuracy & Precision.
+Best model can be chosen based on Accuracy & Precision.

 How to Run